limkokhole/diffhttp/README.md

 Mark as [Wait] in "Recv Headers" if prev URL's "Recv Headers" still empty, it may updated to [Waited:Diff|Same] later after received prev "Recv Headers".

+[Same] in "Post data" which is [None] data will underline with black padding.

 Currently no support on Private Window.

 You can load the extension code from about:debugging, by click "Load temporary Add-on", then navigate to the downloaded folder, click first depth files(not directory) like manifest.json to load.